-The PIRMP contains relevant contact details and also process used to notify the local community in the vicinity of Colongra, should they be potentially impacted by the pollution.
-The internal PIRMP is available on the Snowy Hydro Intranet page, and public version of the PIRMP is accessible on Snowy Hydro's Internet site
+The ERH contains relevant contact details and also process used to notify the local community in the vicinity of Colongra, should they be potentially impacted by the pollution.
+The ERH is available on the Snowy Hydro Intranet page, and public version of the PIRMP as required under the POEO Act 1997 are accessible on the Snowy Hydro external website.